haochen23/xtracta-test/README.md

 There are two main functions in the `utils.py`:
 - `read_process_invoice(invoice_txt)` Read and process invoice.txt and return a list object contains words in the same line in the invoice
-- `find_match(invoice_words, supplier_txt, batch_size = 1000)` Finds loop through the supplier names in suppliernames.txt and return a match (if found)in the invoice.
+- `find_match(invoice_words, supplier_txt, batch_size = 1000)` Loops through the supplier names in suppliernames.txt and return a match (if found)in the invoice.
 We set a batch_size=1000 to process 1000 line at a time.
 It is useful in reading large size files.

 __Assumptions__:
 1. I assume invoice.txt is small that can be read directly, so I did not add a batch_size for `read_process_invoice` function.